Not in the Lafayette region?

 Buying a First Telescope?

-Interested in recommendations for a first telescope?
-Sky & Telescope has put together a review of several telescopes with recommendations of what to look for and watch out for.
+Additionally, Sky & Telescope has put together a review of several telescopes with recommendations of what to look for and watch out for.
 A quick read through their tips will allow you to get a telescope that can be used and enjoyed for years instead of frustrating and quickly forgotten.

 Want to Name a Star?